-The Microsoft Wireless Comfort Desktop 5050 is one of two ergonomic keyboards in our comparison, and our reviewer group found the wireless mouse and keyboard combo to be among the most comfortable they used throughout our testing.
+The Microsoft Wireless Comfort Desktop 5050 is one of a few ergonomic keyboards in our comparison, and our reviewer group found the wireless mouse and keyboard combo to be among the most comfortable they used throughout our testing.
 This combo’s unique design helps you stay comfortable and accurate, but it also provides many of the extra features you’d expect from one of the best wireless keyboard and mouse combos.

 Best Mouse for Professionals

 Thanks to its unconventional design, the Lenovo N700 is one of the more distinctive Bluetooth mice we reviewed.
 With its features and design, the N700 is a versatile Bluetooth mouse for presentations and lectures.
 The N700 was among the best Bluetooth mice we tested on laminate and wood surfaces, but it scored an average 85 percent on denim and carpet.
 In addition, it scored a low 70 percent on marble and completely failed on glass.
 Overall, it works well enough on most surfaces that aren't glossy.

 Apple’s flagship wireless mouse benefits from excellent quality and consistent scrolling performance.
 In our testing, we evaluated the Bluetooth mouse on a variety of surfaces.
 While the Magic Mouse 2 was a consistent performer on laminate and wood surfaces, it struggled on more reflective or irregular surfaces like marble and carpet, respectively.